BoundlessDevelopment/Capstone-Project/experiments/README.md

 - [x] Improve the testing framework and carry out grid searches on weight and epsilon parameters.
 - [ ] Transfer the framework, algorithm, and resultant data to the PettingZoo libraries.
 - [ ] Clearly articulate the criteria for convergence.
+- [ ] Write extensive tests and POCs, leveraging all parameters associated with partial observability and adversaries.

 ## Additional Information